 The effects of COVID-19 were among the top stressors for farm owners, farm managers, and farm workers.
 Farm workers were predominantly worried about retirement savings, while farm owners were focused on the effect of the weather on their income.
 Almost half of survey participants said they worried about succession planning.

-More than half the farmers did not have access to basic medical care (whether in-person, over phone, or online), and more than 40% does not have access to food and groceries and basic personal care items.
+More than half the farmers did not have access to basic medical care (whether in-person, over phone, or online), and more than 40% do not have access to food and groceries and basic personal care items.

 Farmers who do not have access to emergency medical care, in-office routine medical care, telephone access for routine medical care, or telephone access to a psychologist had significantly higher perceived stress.
 Farmers who experienced the highest perceived stress were also more likely to use unhealthy coping mechanisms, such as drinking alcohol, hitting or injuring themselves, hitting or kicking things, or using over-the-counter and illicit drugs.
-Two thirds of survey participants indicated did not have access to recreational activities generally considered to be healthy coping mechanisms.
+Two-thirds of survey participants indicated they did not have access to recreational activities generally considered to be healthy coping mechanisms.